 The previous comprehensive Multi-year Plan (cMYP) for Afghanistan was drafted in 2006..
-It was updated in early 2007 for the period of 2007-2010, corresponding to Afghan years 1386, 1387, 13884.
+It was updated in early 2007 for the period of 2007-2010, corresponding to Afghan years 1386, 1387, 13886.
+The cMYP was updated again in April 2011.
+The major change included introduction of PCV13 in 2013 and Rota virus vaccine in 2014.
+The consequent expansion in the cold chain has also been included in the updated version of April 2011.
 The cMYP addresses the four strategic areas identified in the Global Immunization Vision and Strategy for 2006-2015.
 The costing and financing of the plan has been undertaken through use of the cMYP costing and financing tool developed by WHO.